blat-blatnik/GPU-Life/README.md

 ## Licence

-This software and all related code are in the public domain - you can do whatever you want with them, no strings attached :)
+This software and its source code are in the public domain - you can do whatever you want with them, no strings attached :)

-Credit goes to the stack-exchange user [dim](https://codegolf.stackexchange.com/users/64412/dim) for making this awesome pattern, and to [Joe Z.](https://codegolf.stackexchange.com/users/7110/joe-z) for coming up with the chanllenge.
+Credit goes to the stack-exchange user [dim](https://codegolf.stackexchange.com/users/64412/dim) for making the awesome digital-clock pattern, and to [Joe Z.](https://codegolf.stackexchange.com/users/7110/joe-z) for posting his challenge.